A Tale of Two Couples & One Sex Problem: How Some Marriages Be Saved and Others Cannot

 Conversations about chores predictably devolved into hashing out built-up resentment — for Larry, over the lack of sex, and for Linda, over how hard she was working already to have sex with him and it was never enough.

-Conversations about having more sex, the ‘It’s been a month’ reminder from Larry, invariably turned into rants about resentments over feeling unappreciated and unsupported in the house.
+Conversations about having more sex — the ‘It’s been a month’ reminder from Larry, which felt like a nag — invariably turned into rants about resentments over feeling unappreciated and unsupported in the house.

 What started out as a common sex problem amongst a loving and passionate couple, turned into a relationship killer.
-Larry and Linda chose the path of obligatory relating — and walked it all the way to their relationship’s death.
+As most couples caught in this spiral, Larry and Linda didn’t know how to navigate the frustration and the lack of knowledge when it comes to cultivating women’s sexual desire in a long-term relationship — nor did they intervene on time, before it destroyed their marriage.

 They were done.